-Port of Rotterdam breakbulk throughput down with lower investments
+Port of Rotterdam's breakbulk throughput slumps

 Breakbulk volumes drop at Port of Long Beach